google/bumble/docs/mkdocs/src/examples/index.md

 EXAMPLES
 ========

-The project includes a few simple example applications the illustrate some of the ways the library APIs can be used.
+The project includes a few simple example applications to illustrate some of the ways the library APIs can be used.
 These examples include:

 ## `battery_service.py`